roboconf/roboconf.github.io/en/developer-guide/continuous-integration.md

 The checks include:

-* Checkstyle verifications (about the well-formedness of the code).
+* Checkstyle verifications (verify the code is well-formed).
 * Dependencies analysis (to avoid cycles and version conflicts).

 They rely on some resources.
 To avoid another project (and circular dependencies issues), these resources are hosted statically on Roboconf's web site.
 They are located under the **/resources/build/** directory.

 ## Deployment and Code Coverage